 I’m an urban geographer and housing researcher at the Faculty of Spatial Planning, Vienna University of Technology.
 My work broadly focuses on the transformation of housing systems, urban geographies, and urban governance under late capitalism.
-While my research has included different institutional contexts (e.g. US, UK, NL), I’ve a particular focus on Austria and Vienna.
+While my research has included different institutional contexts (e.g. US, UK, NL), I have a particular focus on Austria and Vienna.
 My current work examines platform-based short-term rentals and their social and spatial consequences, local policy responses to the increasingly global urban housing crisis, as well as dynamics of socio-spatial inequality in cities after the Global Financial Crisis.
 I’ve previously worked at the University of Amsterdam, Netherlands and the Bauhaus-Universitaet Weimar, Germany.
 I’m Associate Editor of the International Journal of Housing Policy, member of the editorial collective of suburban.
 Zeitschrift für kritische Stadtforschung, Editor of the journal The Public Sector, as well as regular contributor to the blog urbanizm.net.
-I’m also co-coordinator of the working group Homeownership and Globalization in the European Network for Housing Research.
+I’m also joint coordinator of the working group Homeownership and Globalization in the European Network for Housing Research.

 Most recent publication